Application and admission

 - You must have written a thesis in economics amounting to at least 15 ECTS credits.
 If the thesis is not written in English, please also submit a short summary in English in addition to the thesis.

 - You must take the Graduate Record Examination (GRE) General Test.
 The certificate must not be older than three years.
+This is mandatory for all applicants!

 - If you do not have Swedish or English as your native language, you must show proficiency in English in order to be considered for admission.
 We recommend you to take the Test of English as a Foreign Language (TOEFL) or IELTS.